Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/transform/maintain_volume.rst

    Maintain Volume Constraint.

-Free X, Y, Z
+Free
    The free-scaling axis of the object.

+   X, Y, Z
 Volume
    The bone's rest volume.
-Default is 1.0 .
 Space
    This constraint allows you to choose in which space to evaluate its owner's transform properties.